microsoft/pxt-ev3/docs/reference/motors/motor/tacho.md

 1. Record the current tacho count
 2. Run the motor for 60 seconds
 3. Get the tacho count again
-4. Subtract the first tacho count from the second one.
+4. Subtract the first tacho count from the second one

 ## ~